How to Build a Pipe Bed Frame

 Heather from NYC built this modern pipe bed frame made of Kee Klamp pipe fittings and pipe.
 You can see that this combination delivers a clean, modern-looking bed frame.
 She liked the first one so much (pictured here) that she's already built a second one in her weekend home.
 Below are the steps required to build your own pipe bed frame.
 It's easy to do, and if you get your pipe cut ahead of time you can probably assemble this bed in a matter of hours!

 Sketchup File of the Pipe Bed Frame

 Cost is always a question that comes up.
-To build this bed frame as pictured using all store bought materials would be around $300.
+To build this bed frame as pictured using all store-bought materials would be around $300.
 The biggest factors are, what kind of pipe, what kind of wood.
 If you got recycled pipe and lumber you could do it for around $120!
-So the price is really dependant upon your selection of materials.
+So the price is really dependent upon your selection of materials.
 The only fixed cost for this project is the fittings.